Pips Pride: 1992: two-year-old season

 Pips Pride made his racecourse debut in a maiden race over five furlongs at Kempton Park Racecourse on 18 April when he was ridden by Willie Carson.
-Starting at odds of 11/2 he too the lead soon after half way and quickly drew away from his ten opponents to win by eight lengths.
+Starting at odds of 11/2 he took the lead soon after half way and quickly drew away from his ten opponents to win by eight lengths.
 Eleven days later, with Pat Eddery in the saddle, he followed up in the Garter Stakes at Ascot, leading from the start to win from two rivals.

 Pips Pride was then stepped up in class and distance for the Group 3 Coventry Stakes at Royal Ascot in June and finished third behind Petardia and So Factual.
 In the following month he ran third to Wharf in the July Stakes at Newmarket, but then ran disappointingly when coming home fifth of the six runners behind his stablemate Son Pardo in the Richmond Stakes at Goodwood.
 The colt was then sent to Ireland to contest the Group 1 Phoenix Stakes at Leopardstown Racecourse on 9 August and started at odds of 10/1 behind Son Pardo, who was made the 2/1 favourite.
 The other fancied runners included Tropical (Curragh Stakes), Splendent (winner of his last two races) and Ivory Frontier (Railway Stakes).
 Partnered by Frankie Dettori, who had never ridden at the course before, Pips Pride was among the leaders from the start and won by three quarters of a length and a neck from Shahik and Darbonne.
 Commenting on the colt's improved form, Richard Hannon said "Pips Pride loves to get out and bowl along.
 They didn't go fast at Goodwood, he pulled hard and gave himself no real chance.
 This time he was drawn on the right side and Frankie let him stride on".